 When it comes to McDonald’s in India, It looks like not everyone is lovin’ it.
-Just a few weeks after food delivery app Zomato faced flak for distinguishing some restaurants with a ‘halal’ meat tag, McDonald’s is the next company to spark the ire of right-wing Hindus after it declared in a tweet that all its meat are halal certified.
+Just a few weeks after food delivery app Zomato faced flak for distinguishing some restaurants with a ‘halal’ meat tag, McDonald’s has hopped on to the boycott bandwagon after it declared in a tweet that all its meat is halal certified.

-Once other users on Twitter got a whiff of what was going on, the angry replies came charging, with many upset that Ol’ McDonald’s slaughters its animals the halal way, or as prescribed by Islamic law, wherein an animal is killed by first cutting through its jugular vein, carotid artery, and windpipe.
+But once other users on Twitter got a whiff of what was going on, the angry replies came charging, with many upset that Ol’ McDonald’s killed its animals using halal, a method often challenged by animal rights activists as causing unnecessary suffering to the animal and which involves killing through a cut to the jugular vein, carotid artery and windpipe, usually carried out according to the Islamic law.

-Now, while most people out here are fighting against eating meat entirely or advocating for a humane way of slaughtering animals, others, specifically a section of right-wing Hindu extremists on Twitter, are more worried that their go-to burger joint is catering to the minority religion.
+Now, while most people out here are fighting against eating meat entirely or how to kill animals in a more humane way, others, specifically a section of right-wing Hindu extremists on Twitter, are more worried that their go-to burger joint is catering to the minority religion.

 It’s ironic enough that the global chain best known for its hamburger is restricted to only chicken and fish options in India, but now people are pissed off that even the meat they get is being cut according to the Muslim norm.
 That’s why, #BoycottMcdonald’s has been trending on Twitter, with many saying they won’t eat until the restaurant uses the ‘jhatka’ method to instantly kill the animal with a single strike.